 - Unrequited Love.
 The protagonist’s heart is fixed on a seemingly unattainable love interest.
 Sometimes this works in reverse, with another character who worships your protagonist.
 In either case, the smitten one must prove their worthiness to their chosen partner.
 Their emotional journey resolves when they either earn the love of their crush or mature beyond that particular desire.
 Example: Katniss and Peeta in The Hunger Games.

 - Opposites Attract.
-My personal favorite.
+My personal favorite, commonly seen in partner-lover ships.
 Sparks fly from the moment two characters meet, lighting up every scene.
 Typically drastically different personalities (or occasionally the reverse, far too much alike) they bicker incessantly and may even profess dislike for one another.
 But they just can’t sublimate their magnetism.
 Resolution occurs in two stages: the characters admit the attraction to themselves and then to each other, usually after some growth and pride-swallowing from both parties.
 Example: Hermione and Ron in the Harry Potter series, or Beatrice and Benedict in Shakespeare’s Much Ado About Nothing.

 - Mutual Interest Obstructed.
 Characters may fancy one another when the story starts, or they can arrive at this point from one of the other two setups.
 They want to get together, but something stands between them and their happily ever after.
 It might be an external barrier (physical distance, belonging to feuding clans, etc) inner conflict (such as the protagonist’s belief that a relationship would endanger his/her loved one) or a combination of the two.
 Only by defeating both the plot impediments and their own insecurities can these two finally embrace without fear.
 Example: Ellie and Everett in my fellow indie author Anela Deen’s Insurrection serial.